alicialawjy/multilingual-psychotherapy-chatbot/satbot-app/README.md

 ## SAT Chatbot Web App
-This directory contains both the frontend and backend of the SATbot web app, currently available on: http://52.207.175.233
+This directory contains both the frontend and backend of the SATbot web app, currently available on: http://52.207.175.233 (no longer active)

 ### Notes: